laurenday040/swapi/README.md

 - Now you have to go to directory project to install npm dependency
 - You have 2 choices:
   - Use npm install
-  - Install Yarn package manager and install packages with yarn RECOMENDED
+  - Install Yarn package manager and install packages with yarn (RECOMMENDED)

 ## Development server